 JOB SUPPLY IN THE PHS SECTOR

-In the other hand, estimations of CEDEFOP regarding the job supply in the PHS sector, anticipate that 4.2 million carers will retire by 2030.
-The PHS results in both promising employment outlooks for carers working with older people, as well as urgent requirement to match the needs for long-term care across EU.
+On the other hand, estimations of CEDEFOP anticipate that 4.2 million carers will retire by 2030.
+This creates a dual scenario where there are favourable employment prospects for carers working with older people, but also an immediate need to address the long-term care demands throughout the European Union.

 SPECIFIC JOBS… SPECIFIC SKILLS

-However, it is not true that anyone can provide Personal and Household Services (PHS).
-SkillsPanorama Report on Care workers: skills opportunities and challenges (2019) points out that people working as carers require specific skills that are often underestimated, for example, language skills, the ability to work independently and the capacity of observation to check physical and mental health in a daily basis are some of the illustrations.
+However, not everyone can provide Personal and Household Services (PHS).
+SkillsPanorama Report on Care workers: skills opportunities and challenges (2019) points out that people working as carers require specific skills that are often underestimated, for example, language skills, the ability to work independently and the capacity of observation to check physical and mental health on a daily basis are some of the illustrations.